 Sophisticated techniques on checking for accuracy

 We use techniques like holdback validation to check the accuracy of our modeling (for example, we hold back a portion of observed conversions and model for that slice).
-Then we compare the modeled results to the actual observed conversions that we held back, and measure inaccuracies and biases and continuously tune our models.
-Similar methods are broadly used in machine learning.
+Then we compare the modeled results to the actual observed conversions that we held back, measure inaccuracies and biases, and continuously tune our models.
+Similar methods are broadly used in Google AI.

 Rigorous thresholds for reporting

 We only include modeled conversions in our reporting when we're highly confident that conversions actually occurred as a result of ad interactions.
 We avoid systematically reporting more conversions than reality and always aim to minimize over-reporting.
 This means for some users, we don’t observe enough conversions on a regular basis to be able to confidently model.
 In these cases, we don't report any modeled conversions.

 Each gap is addressed via a unique modeling methodology